alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 extends `Comparable` and is written on the four inequalities `Comparable` provides, so it follows `Comparable.es`, which follows `Ordering.es`, which follows `Protocols.es`.
-And `Protocols.es` imports NOTHING, which is what keeps the frozen shape at one cycle:
+And `Protocols.es` imports NOTHING, which is what keeps the frozen shape at two cycles:
-`Boolean.es` conforms to `Equatable`, so a `Boolean` import here would close a second circle.
+`Boolean.es` conforms to `Equatable`, so a `Boolean` import here would close a third circle.
 That is why `Equatable.isNot`'s body is an `if` rather than `@::is(other)::negate()` — a body that reaches no Namespace needs no import.
 It is read as that call all the same, so the workaround costs the reader nothing;
 see *A predicate written as one call on `@` IS that call*.